ROCm/rocAL/docs/conceptual/architecture.rst

 rocAL Architecture components
 ********************************************************************

-The rocAL architecture comprises rocAL Master-Graph and ROCm Performance Primitive (RPP) as major components.
+The rocAL architecture has rocAL Master-Graph and ROCm Performance Primitive (RPP) as its major components.

 rocAL Master-Graph
 ===================